In a nutshell

 All about the course

 The foundation year will provide you with a strong foundation in the field of chemistry, allowing you to progress onto a BSc (Hons) Chemistry degree course.
 Year one includes core modules in areas of organic, physical, inorganic and analytical chemistry, along with biochemistry and biology.
-In year two you will develop chemistry-based analytical skills, and modules taken at this level have integrated laboratory components embedded within them in order to give you the practical and theoretical training vital for a career in medicinal chemistry.
+In year two you will develop chemistry-based laboratory skills, and modules taken at this level have integrated laboratory components embedded within them in order to give you the practical and theoretical training vital for a career in medicinal chemistry.
 In your final year emphasis will be placed upon chemical research and highlighting new developments in the field of medicinal chemistry.

 You'll start to understand the significance of the structure of atoms, their classification in the periodic table, chemical reactions and bonding to form organic and inorganic molecules and the importance of pH.